tehsquidge/serekuto/README.md

 $(select#my-list').serekuto();
 ```

-the plugin will search two places - the text with the option and data-tags attribute.
+the plugin will search four places - the text and data-tags attribute of options and optgroups.
+Matching optgroups will include all there children options.
 Example:

 ```
-<option value="GB" data-tags="Scotland,England,Wales,Northern Ireland">United Kingdon</option>
+<option value="GB" data-tags="Scotland,England,Wales,Northern Ireland">United Kingdom</option>
 ```

 Options